 Also, let’s not forget the other actors in this story.
 The obvious place to start here is Klaatu.
 Named after the extraterrestrial character in the motion picture The Day The Earth Stood Still, the Canadian trio included John Woloschuk (bass), Terry Draper (drums) and Dee Long (guitar).
 During a 1980 interview with former Capitol Records editorial manager Stephen Peeples, which is posted on Klaatu’swebsite, Draper said, “I think we were flattered more than anything.
 Surprised, though, considering that it was totally regardless of us that it happened.
 We didn’t perpetrate it.
 It just sorta came to pass by an article written in Providence [Journal] by Steve Smith.
 We were surprised as everyone else.”

 I’m sorry, but I don’t entirely buy the above.
-While Klaatu may not have planned the plot, they did not do anything while the rumors were unfolding.
+While Klaatu may not have planned the plot, they didn’t do anything while the rumors were unfolding.
 The band essentially attributed their silence to a desire to remain anonymous musicians, which is why they had not included their names, photos or any biographical information on the album cover.
 Did they think they would generate “Klaatumania” with fans running after them wherever they would go?
 I feel the following commentary Woloschuk made during the above interview is more insightful: “We got more hype out of that than you could have manufactured with 15 promo records directors.
 I mean, it backfired on us.
 While we were looking for anonymity, we got more exposure than we could have dreamed was possible.”

 Then there was Frank Davies, president of Klaatu’s label Daffodil Records, which had a distribution deal with Capitol Records.
 When Smith called him, Davies reportedly told the writer everything “you’ve summarized is pretty accurately all around” and “everything that is there, can and will be identified even without, perhaps them, the people being seen.”
 Capitol Records certainly added to the rumor by calling Klaatu a “mystery band.”
-Meanwhile, they were likely laughing and watching sales of the album pick up.
+Meanwhile, they were likely laughing their assess off and watching sales of the album pick up.

 Eventually, Dwight Douglas, program director at radio station WWDC in Washington, D.C., put the mystery to an end.
 He checked the records at the U.S. Copyright Office and uncovered the band members’ real names.
 As soon as Klaatu’s identity became known, the album’s sales started to tumble and started the band’s slow decline.
 Time for some music.